X / Twitter Question

 Next step

-Use a mobile workflow that actually supports scheduling
+Use a mobile workflow that supports X scheduling

 Move from app-draft friction to a queue that is easier to manage from phone or desktop.